zluuba/games-of-terminal/docs/contributing-guide.md

-# Contributing to Games Of Terminal (GOT)
+# How to Contribute to Games of Terminal

-Thank you for considering contributing to Games Of Terminal!
+Thank you for your interest in contributing to GOT.
 Your help is greatly appreciated.
 Here are some guidelines to follow:

 ## How to Contribute